system-zero/system-zero/src/data/semantics/Language.md

-A free form nice syntax with the flexibility of common established semantics by now [a bad implementation with a bit of clever in places code - and an ugly first draft of the current document].
+A free form nice syntax with the flexibility of common established semantics by now.
+[a bad implementation with a bit of clever in places code - and an ugly first draft of this current document]

+The code that should support the below claims with accuracy lies at [language/l-semantics.](language/l-semantics.lai) [Note that probably needs a consideration and minor revisions to match the exact latest develpment and decisions]

 Basic DataTypes: